MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help.md

 - **Requires Organization login**: To use Remote Help, both the helper and the sharer must sign in with an Azure Active Directory (Azure AD) account from your organization.
 You can't use Remote Help to assist users who aren't members of your organization.

-- **Compliance Warnings**: Before connecting to a user's device, a helper will see a non-compliance warning about that device if it's not compliant with its assigned policies.
+- **Compliance Warnings**: Before a helper connects to a user's device, the helper will see a non-compliance warning about that device if it's not compliant with its assigned policies.

-- **Role-based access control**: Admins can set RBAC rules that determine the scope of a helper's access, like:
+- **Role-based access control**: Admins can set RBAC rules that determine the scope of a helper's access, such as:
-  - The users who can help others and the range of actions they can do while providing help, like who can run elevated privileges while helping.
+  - The users who can help others and the range of actions they can do while providing help.
+For example, who can run elevated privileges while helping.
-  - The users that can only view a device, and which can request full control of the session while assisting others.
+  - The users who can only view a device, and who can request full control of the session while assisting others.

-- **Monitor active Remote Help sessions, and view details about past sessions**: In the Microsoft Intune admin center you can view reports that include details about who helped who, on what device, and for how long.
-You'll also find details about active sessions.
+- **Monitor active Remote Help sessions, and view details about past sessions**: In the Microsoft Intune admin center, you can view reports that include details about who helped who, on what device, and for how long.
+You can also find details about active sessions.
 An administrator can also reference audit log sessions created for Remote Help in Intune under **Tenant Administration** > **Audit Logs**.

-  For unenrolled devices, auditing and reporting about the Remote Help sessions is limited.
+  For unenrolled devices, auditing the Remote Help sessions is limited.

 ## Prerequisites